platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/configure.md

 Notice that the build `flavor` is set to `composer`, which will automatically download WordPress core, as well as your plugins, themes, and dependencies during the build step as defined in your `composer.json` file.
 Since WordPress's caching and uploads require write access at runtime, they've been given corresponding [mounts](/configuration/app/storage.md#basic-mounts) defined for them at the bottom of the file.
 MariaDB will be accessible to WordPress internally at `database.internal` thanks to the relationship definition `database`.
 The [WordPress CLI](https://packagist.org/packages/wp-cli/wp-cli) is added as a build dependency, but we will still need to add some additional dependencies in the next step so that it can be used by the application and via SSH.

 {{< note >}}
 During the template's build hook above, you will see an `rsync` command that allows you to commit and use plugins that are not accessible via Composer.
 A committed `plugins` directory moves all non-Composer plugins to the final `wp-content/plugins` destination so that they can be enabled through the adminstration panel.
-You can commit and at build time move a committed `themes` directory in the same way.
+You can commit and at build time move a committed `themes` directory in the same way if needed.
 {{< /note >}}

 {{< guide-buttons next="Customize Wordpress" >}}